Defining modules

 Upon encountering any non-text value, null value, or annotated value in the list, the implementation shall signal an error.

-All modules have a symbol table, so when a module has no symbol_table
+All modules have a symbol table, so when a module has no symbols clause, the module has an empty symbol table.

 Symbol zero $0

-) is a special symbol that is not assigned text by any symbol table, even the system symbol table.
+Symbol zero (i.e. $0) is a special symbol that is not assigned text by any symbol table, even the system symbol table.

-Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.
+Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text of the symbol is not known in a particular operating context.

-All symbol tables (even an empty symbol table) can be thought of as implicitly containing $0
+All symbol tables (even an empty symbol table) can be thought of as implicitly containing $0.

-precedes all symbol tables rather than belonging to any symbol table.
+However, $0 precedes all symbol tables rather than belonging to any symbol table.

-is not copied into the destination symbol table (because it is not part of the source symbol table).
+When adding the exported symbols from one module to the symbol table of another, the preceding $0 is not copied into the destination symbol table (because it is not part of the source symbol table).

-is only semantically equivalent to itself and to locally-declared SIDs with unknown text.
+It is important to note that $0 is only semantically equivalent to itself and to locally-declared SIDs with unknown text.

-It is not semantically equivalent to SIDs with unknown text from shared symbol tables, so replacing such SIDs with $0
+It is not semantically equivalent to SIDs with unknown text from shared symbol tables, so replacing such SIDs with $0 is a destructive operation to the semantics of the data.

 Processing

-clause is encountered, the reader constructs an empty list.
+When the symbols clause is encountered, the reader constructs an empty list.
 The arguments to the clause are then processed from left to right.

 - If the

-is a list of text values, the nested text values are appended to the end of the symbol table being constructed.- When
+argis a list of text values, the nested text values are appended to the end of the symbol table being constructed.- When

-appears in the list of text values, this creates a symbol with unknown text. - The presence of any other Ion value in the list raises an error.
+$0appears in the list of text values, this creates a symbol with unknown text. - The presence of any other Ion value in the list raises an error.

 - When